Skin Picking

 Mental health treatment should be tailored to each individual and their presenting issues.

-Through Cognitive Behavioral Therapy (CBT), an individual can identify triggers and learn to alter their behaviors to eliminate or reduce skin picking.
+Through cognitive behavioral therapy (CBT), an individual can identify triggers and learn to alter their behaviors to eliminate or reduce skin picking.
 As the individual begins to learn and practice new behaviors, their brain structure begins to change, resulting in the new behaviors becoming automatic responses.
-In conjunction with CBT, Exposure and Response Prevention (ERP) is a technique utilized to gradually expose the individual to the anxiety-provoking situations to reduce avoidance behaviors and confront their fears.
+In conjunction with CBT, exposure and response prevention (ERP) is a technique utilized to gradually expose the individual to the anxiety-provoking situations to reduce avoidance behaviors and confront their fears.
 With gradual exposure, the individual increases their ability to withstand the anxiety-provoking situation.
-Habit Reversal Training (HRT) is a behavioral therapy technique utilized to reduce or eliminate unhealthy habits and replace them with healthier choices.
+Habit reversal training (HRT) is a behavioral therapy technique utilized to reduce or eliminate unhealthy habits and replace them with healthier choices.
 There are four main components of HRT, which include awareness training, development of a competing response, building motivation, and generalization of skills.

 Resources